AESCHYLUS QUOTES III

 fragment

-Tags: fools, success
+Tags: fools, prosperity

 Oh, it is easy for the one who stands outside the prison-wall of pain to exhort and teach the one who suffers.